ansh37/KNN/README.md

-Implementation of Machine Learning Algorithms from scratch using NUMPY.
+Implementation of Machine Learning Algorithms from scratch using Numpy.